Sudan: 2019 Sudanese Revolution and transitional government

-2021 coup and the al-Burhan Regime
+2021 coup and the al-Burhan regime

-The Sudanese government announced on 21 September 2021 that there was a failed attempt at a coup d’état from the military that had led to the arrest of 40 military officers.
+The Sudanese government announced on 21 September 2021 that there was a failed attempt at a coup d'état from the military that had led to the arrest of 40 military officers.

-One month after the attempted coup, another military coup on 25 October 2021 resulted in the capture of the civilian government, including former Prime Minister Abdalla Hamdok.
+One month after the attempted coup, another military coup on 25 October 2021 resulted in the deposition of the civilian government, including former Prime Minister Abdalla Hamdok.
 The coup was led by general Abdel Fattah al-Burhan who subsequently declared a state of emergency.
+Burhan took office as the de facto head of state of Sudan and formed a new army-backed government on 11 November 2021.

-On November 21, 2021, Hamdok was reinstated as prime minister after a political agreement was signed by Abdel Fattah al-Burhan to restore the transition to civilian rule (although Burhan retained control).
+On 21 November 2021, Hamdok was reinstated as prime minister after a political agreement was signed by Burhan to restore the transition to civilian rule (although Burhan retained control).
 The 14-point deal called for the release of all political prisoners detained during the coup and stipulated that a 2019 constitutional declaration continued to be the basis for a political transition.
 Hamdok fired the chief of police Khaled Mahdi Ibrahim al-Emam and his second in command Ali Ibrahim.

-On January 2, 2022, Hamdok announced his resignation from the position of Prime Minister following one of the most deadly protests to date.

-By March, 2022 over 1,000 people including 148 children had been detained for opposing the coup, there were 25 allegations of rape and 87 people had been killed including 11 children.
+On 2 January 2022, Hamdok announced his resignation from the position of Prime Minister following one of the most deadly protests to date.
+He was succeeded by Osman Hussein.
+By March 2022 over 1,000 people including 148 children had been detained for opposing the coup, there were 25 allegations of rape and 87 people had been killed including 11 children.

+2023–present: Internal conflict

+In April 2023 – as an internationally brokered plan for a transition to civilian rule was discussed – power struggles grew between army commander (and de facto national leader) Abdel Fattah al-Burhan, and his deputy, Hemedti, head of the heavily armed paramilitary Rapid Support Forces (RSF), formed from the Janjaweed militia.

+On 15 April 2023, their conflict erupted into a civil war starting with the battles in the streets of Khartoum between the army and the RSF – with troops, tanks and planes.
+By the third day, 400 people had been reported killed and at least 3,500 injured, according to the United Nations.
+Among the dead were three workers from the World Food Programme, triggering a suspension of the organization's work in Sudan, despite ongoing hunger afflicting much of the country.
+Sudanese General Yasser al-Atta said the UAE was providing supplies to RSF, which were being used in the war.

+Both the Sudanese Armed Forces and the Rapid Support Forces are accused of committing war crimes.
+As of 29 December 2023, over 5.8 million were internally displaced and more than 1.5 million others had fled the country as refugees, and many civilians in Darfur have been reported dead as part of the Masalit massacres.
+Up to 15,000 people were killed in the city of Geneina.